You’re familiar with Thanksgiving and Independence Day, but what is Juneteenth?

 News of the order spread across Texas, with formerly enslaved people celebrating their newfound freedom on a day that has come to be known as “Juneteenth.”

 True freedom at last?

 It’s important to note that the Emancipation Proclamation applied neither to slaves in former Confederate states that had become Union-held during the Civil War nor slaves in border states.
 They became free six months after Juneteenth, on December 18, 1865, through the declaration of the Thirteenth Amendment, which declared the formal abolition of slavery in the United States.

-In theory, the Emancipation Proclamation meant that all 250,000 slaves in Texas—as well as those in other Confederate states—gained instant freedom.
-Former slaves were now hired labor and masters became employers, as outlined in General Orders, Number 3: “The freedmen are advised to remain quietly at their present homes and work for wages.”
+In theory, the Emancipation Proclamation meant that all 250,000 slaves in Texas—and those in other Confederate states—gained instant freedom.
+Former slaves were now hired labor, and masters became employers, as outlined in General Order, Number 3: “The freedmen are advised to remain quietly at their present homes and work for wages.”